samwise2/RescueNav/README.md

 # Simulated-Annealing-Travelling-Salesman
-Simulated Annealing Heuristic Solution to the Travelling Salesman Problem
+Simulated Annealing for Disaster Management.

 The input for this program is given by a text file which contains a different integer on each line The first integer is read as an x-coordinate of a city, and the second as its y-coordinate pair.
+This is intended to represent longitude and latitutde coordinates of victims in a rescure sitiuation.

 The program will continue to read through coordinate pairs until the end of the file.

+The program will then calculate the most efficent recovery path.

 Ex: